Invariant Features for Global Crop Type Classification: Results

 \subsection{CropNet Outperforms Baseline CNN Models}

-Table \ref{table:resultcnn} presents a comprehensive comparison between our proposed CropNet and three state-of-the-art CNN architectures, ResNet50, EfficientNetV2-S, and ConvNeXt-Tiny, on cross-region crop classification using 2D median features.
-No data augmentation is applied in this set of experiments.
-Notably, CropNet contains only 4.69 million parameters, substantially fewer than ResNet50 (23.57 M), EfficientNetV2-S (20.24 M), and ConvNeXt-Tiny (27.85 M), yet it consistently achieves competitive or superior performance across all transfer settings.
+\begin{sloppypar} Table~\ref{table:resultcnn} presents a comparison between CropNet and several widely used CNN baselines, including TempCNN, ResNet50, EfficientNetV2-S, and ConvNeXt-Tiny, for cross-region crop type classification using median features.
+No data augmentation is applied in these experiments. \end{sloppypar}

-In the cross-country scenarios, CropNet achieves the highest OA and mF1 scores in all three cases.
-These results validate that CropNet effectively captures domain-invariant spectral-temporal structures while maintaining strong expressiveness, despite its lightweight nature.

-In the cross-continent transfer experiments, which are inherently more challenging due to increased phenological and climatic discrepancies, CropNet maintains a clear advantage.
-It outperforms all baselines on USA → FRA, FRA → USA and matches or exceeds their performance on USA → CHN.

-In the cross-hemisphere setting, which introduces further challenges due to seasonal inversion and hemispheric phenology shifts, CropNet also achieves strong results.
-It outperforms larger models while maintaining compactness and efficiency.
-The results confirm that CropNet strikes an effective balance between model complexity and performance, offering strong generalization, compact architecture, and suitability for operational-scale applications such as continental or global crop-type mapping.